zwright03/f3d/doc/user/COMMANDS.md

 `reload_current_file_group`: A specific command to reload the current file or file group.
 No argument.

+`remove_file_groups`: A specific command to remove all open file groups in F3D.
+No argument.

 `add_current_directories`: A specific command to add all files from the current file or file group directories.
 No argument.

 `take_screenshot [filename]`: A specific command to [take a screenshot](INTERACTIONS.md#taking-screenshots).
 If filename is not specified,